This page is about coloboma, currently available treatments and appropriate medical management.

 But, it’s important for your child to have any other focusing problems, such as being short-sighted or long-sighted, corrected to allow their sight to develop as fully as possible.

-Therefore, it’s important for your child to have regular eye examinations as often as their optometrist advises.
+That’s why it’s important for your child to have regular eye examinations as often as their optometrist advises.

 Also, although many children and adults with iris coloboma don’t need any treatment, they often have a special contact lens fitted to cover the keyhole-shaped pupil and make it look round.